 - Dates have a high energy value and a low glycemic index.

-- Vitamins and minerals play a vital role in recovering and developing muscles.
+- Dates for muscle recovery are great source of vitamins and minerals play a vital role in recovering and developing muscles.

 Recovery is the most important stage in muscle development